hkdas21/MTTCoHackDevOps/README.md

 ### [Optional] Challenge 2

-- Update the origin CoHack repository to add your team name (TeamXX) to [Home Page](/src/Pages/Index.cshtml) which points to your team's repository as shown below:
+- This is an optional challenge.
+Update the origin CoHack repository to add your team name (TeamXX) to [Home Page](/src/Pages/Index.cshtml) which points to your team's repository as shown below:

 ![CoHack App - Home Page](/images/CoHackApp-HomePage.jpg)